×

 If you are thinking about moving to Taormina, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Taormina can vary greatly depending on the type and location of the property.
 For instance, a luxury villa with a sea view can cost several million euros, while a small apartment in the city center might be priced around a few hundred thousand euros.
-Therefore, it's difficult to provide an exact average cost, but it's safe to say that housing in Taormina is generally considered to be on the higher end due to its popularity as a tourist destination and its stunning views of the Mediterranean," remarked one expat who made the move to Taormina.
+Therefore, it's difficult to provide an exact average cost, but it's safe to say that housing in Taormina is generally considered to be on the higher end due to its popularity as a tourist destination and its stunning views of the Mediterranean," remarked one expat in Taormina, Italy.

 Should I buy or rent a home in Taormina?